 Bloggers have been speculating about a Biden/Harris education secretary.
 During this critical time in American history, that individual should be a black or brown woman, who has been a teacher of young children, and who understands child development.
 She should hold an education degree and have an additional leadership degree and experience that will help her run the U.S. Department of Education.

 Children deserve to see more teachers who look like they do, who will inspire them to go on and become teachers themselves.
-A black or brown female education secretary will bring more diverse individuals to the field and set an example.
+A woman of color as an education secretary will bring more diverse individuals to the field and set an example.
 This will benefit all students.

 Many individuals, including accomplished black men, have brilliant minds, and understand what we need in the way of democratic public education.
 Leadership roles should await them in the U.S. Department of Education, in schools, universities, or states and local education departments.